Quantum Bio·Inorganic Chemistry Society

 The winner of the 2024 award is Dr. Mariusz Radoń (Jagiellonian University, Krakow).
 The award recognizes the outstanding contributions of Dr. Radoń to the accurate prediction of energetics in transition metal complexes.

-The award winners will present their research in award lectures at the forthcoming meeting of the Society, QBIC-VII in Berlin.
+The award winners presented their research at the 7th international meeting of the Society, QBIC-VII in Berlin.

 Awards »